rzuckerm/glotter2/CONTRIBUTING.md

 The `repo-config.yml` contains the configuration for the repository, which includes:

-- `python-versions`: A list of python versions used in testing
+- `python-versions`: A comma-separated list of python versions used in testing.
 - `poetry-version`: The version of `poetry` to use.

 ### Local Development